Welcome to the Early Years Foundation Stage

 "Children are made readers on the laps of their parents" - Emilie Buchwald.

-We encourage the children to 5 times a week outside of school, this is then celebrated in school and your child will receive exciting rewards the following week.
+We encourage the children to 5 times a week outside of school and if they do so they will receive a reward such as a special sticker or certificate.

-These books can also be used to communicate with us at any point.
+These books can also be used to communicate with us at any point, they are checked daily.

 Our Weekly Routines

-Jenner, Newton and Einstein will be having PE on a TUESDAY.
-This will be INDOOR PE so please can you make sure that your child has suitable clothing for these sessions (ie. shorts, PE t-shirt and plimsoles).
-Can you also make sure that all earrings are removed on this day.
+Jenner, Newton and Einstein will be having PE on a Fridays.
+Please can you make sure that your child has suitable clothing for these sessions, please refer to our school uniform page for more information.

 Please bring a named water bottle into school every day so that your child can have a drink whenever they need one.
 This bottle should contain water only.

 Please ensure your child brings in their book bag every day.

 Please click here to access the whole school provision map outlining all the interventions taking place in the school.
 If you have questions about any of the provision that is taking place for your child, please ask your child's class teacher.

 Resources to support your child at home (parents consultation discussions):